lp-jordan/leaderprompt/README.md

 LeaderPrompt requires an OpenAI API key for rewrite features.
 The app reads the key from the `OPENAI_API_KEY` environment variable at runtime.

+You can supply this key in several ways:

+- Set `OPENAI_API_KEY` in the environment before launching the app.
+- Store it in `~/leaderprompt/config.json` or use **File → API Key…** to create or update that file for you.

 ### Local Development